 Dedicated to schadenfreude and fremdschämen

-1. The form of disappointment that accompanies realizing that the snowy egret that you have fleetingly but passionately admired from your Volvo on the highway is really a plastic bag snagged on a tree, which appears to be dying.
+1. The form of disappointment that accompanies realizing that the snowy egret that you have fleetingly but passionately admired from your Volvo on the highway is really a plastic bag snagged on a tree.

 2. The specific frustration experienced when a tattoo of a punctuation mark that one got years ago becomes a trendy tattoo to get as part of an Awareness Campaign, and the Awareness Campaign is about so sensitive a topic that one feels it would be callous to dismiss association with it out of hand, and therefore one ends up sort of letting people think that one, too, has suffered to a greater extent than one really has out of something like solidarity, but it’s also accompanied by frustration that one’s own tattoo has become less defining and singular to the extent that one starts wearing shirts that always cover it, rather that just wearing shirts that cover it most of the time.